jessecambon/tidygeocoder/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-Describe the feature you would like to see in tidygeocoder.
+Describe the feature you would like to see in tidygeocoder

 ## Motivation

-Why would this be a good addition to tidygeocoder?
+What is motivation for the feature?
 What problem does it solve?

 ## Your Contribution